10. Principal Component Analysis (PCA)

 10.3.
 PCA for Recognition

 A fun example of how PCA can be used is for face recognition.
-The eigenvectors found from PCA give us a matrix for multiplying images of peoples faces.
-These resulting matrices, or vectors – depending on the implementation, make a more succinct representation of whom is pictured in each image.
+The eigenvectors found from PCA give us a matrix for multiplying images of people’s faces.
+The PCA space data gives a more succinct representation of who is pictured in each image.
+The Euclidean distances between the images in the PCA space are calculated to find the most likely match of who is in each picture.
+An example implementation with quite accurate results is found on the MathWorks File Exchange web site [ALSAQRE19].